zamyatin-zkex/volumer/README.md

 - web service serves statistics from redis with http

 ### Restore aggregate service
-- aggregator connects to kafka with a consumer group
+- aggregator connects to kafka-trades with a consumer group
 - it gets assigned partitions with consumer callback `Setup(session sarama.ConsumerGroupSession)`
 - restore state for assigned partitions from postgres
 - skip trades from the topic with earlier offset than the restored (if app successfully stored state to PG, but cannot commit offset to kafka)